lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 # 3. Representaciones Humdrum

 ## 3.1 \*\*kern: Representación esencial de altura/duracion
-Inspect the conventions of one particular Humdrum representation, by means of a musical fragment.
+Lets inspect the conventions of one particular Humdrum representation, by means of a musical fragment.

 Example 1 (below) contains the first two phrases of the Bach chorale